0bCdian/Waypaper-Engine/README.md

 3) cd into the repo directory and execute the install.sh script.
 4) Done!

+## CLI (optional)
+1) Make sure you already installed the app with the steps above.
+2) Simply copy the wpe-cli script located inside the cli directory in your path, make sure to give it execution privileges with ``chmod +x ./wpe-cli``
+3) You're done!
+Run the cli like so: ``wpe-cli --help`` to see all the available commands.

 # Usage

 Simply start the app and add wallpapers to the gallery, from there you can double click to set the wallpapers or right click for more options, to create playlists simply click on the checkboxes that appear when hover over the images, and configure it, and then save it to auto start it.
-I also included a little cli tool if you dont want to control the playlist with the gui, simply copy the wpe-cli script into the path and run ``wpe-cli`` to see the available commands.

 # TODO